LSDJesus/DiffusionToolkit/README.md

 > **This is an enhanced fork** of [RupertAvery/DiffusionToolkit](https://github.com/RupertAvery/DiffusionToolkit) with significant architectural changes for scale and advanced features.

+This fork adds a number of workflow and UX improvements focused on large libraries, fast auto‑tagging/captioning, and flexible caption providers.
+The sections below document all major changes from the base version in detail.

 ## Original Features

 - **Metadata Indexing**: Scan and index prompts and PNGInfo from images